 “It’s not happy people who are thankful, it’s thankful people who are happy” – Unknown

-This quote shows that happiness comes from within, and it’s all about mindset.
-If we change our mindsets and start focusing on the things we do have, we will be happier.
+This quote shows that happiness comes from within and is all about mindset.
+We will be happier if we change our perspectives and start focusing on the things we do have.

 “Reflect upon your present blessings -of which every man has many – and not upon your past misfortunes, of which all men have some” – Charles Dickens

 I love this quote because it highlights the fact that everyone has struggles.
-Everyone has gone through misfortune in their life.
+Everyone has gone through misfortune.
 No one is exempt from the harsh realities of real life.
 However, the opposite is also true.
-Most people do have at least a few things to be grateful for, and focusing on the blessing rather than the misfortune is a key to a happier life.
+Most people have at least a few things to be grateful for, and focusing on the blessing rather than the misfortune is the key to a happier life.

 “When I started counting my blessing, my whole life turned around” – Willie Nelson

-Your whole life can turn around when you start to acknowledge all the good things in it.
+Your whole life can turn around when you acknowledge all the good things in it.

 Thankfulness is an Art We Can All Learn

 There’s no right way to express appreciation, either for your blessings or to someone who helped you.
 Thankfulness and gratitude are personal journeys.
 We all have different things to be thankful for and different ways of expressing thanks.

 Practicing gratitude can change your life.
 It’s an art we can all learn and will lead to a better life.